2024 Women of the MCC Committee

 Joined Committee: 2020

-Megan also served in the Royal Australian Naval Reserve for 15 years, achieving the rank of Lieutenant and was a recipient of the Prince of Wales Award.
-Megan is also an accredited Mental Health First Aider and a member of a corporate advisory committee on inclusion and diversity.
-Supporting diversity in all its dimensions is the new frontier for inclusion.
+A former Royal Australian Naval Reserve officer, Megan reached the rank of Lieutenant and received the Prince of Wales Award.
+She is also a Mental Health First Aider and serves on a corporate advisory committee for inclusion and diversity.

 Jo Burch